Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Page 1

-Your knowledge of Patient Safety and Quality Assurance concepts covered in this study guide will be assessed by about 26.25% of the questions on the current version of the PTCB Exam.
+Your knowledge of Patient Safety and Quality Assurance concepts covered in this study guide will be assessed by about 23.75% of the questions on the newest version of the Pharmacy Technician Certification Board (PTCB) exam.
+This percentage is about 3% less than the 2020 exam.

 Potential for Risk

-When working as a pharmacy technician, there is always risk for the occurence of a medication error.
+When working as a pharmacy technician, there is always a risk of a medication error occurring.
 There are numerous steps in place to help mitigate and reduce the potential for risk.
-However, being mindful and aware of these certain strategies set in place will help you perform your daily tasks in the pharmacy more efficiently and error free.
+Being mindful and aware of these strategies will help you perform your daily tasks in the pharmacy more efficiently and without errors.

 Look-Alike/Sound-Alike (LASA) Medications

 Similar medications are a serious safety concern and a common cause of medication errors.
-Just because two medications’ names look or sound alike does not mean they can be used interchangeably.
+Just because the names of two medications look or sound alike does not mean they can be used interchangeably.
 Moreover, errors in communication or drug selection can have potentially fatal consequences.

 Error Prevention Strategies

-You’ve heard this before and it’s certainly true, even in a pharmacy.
-But, when dealing with people’s health, a mistake can be extremely dangerous, so the goal of good pharmacy workers is to identify and acknowledge errors and reduce their occurrence.
+You’ve heard this before, and it’s certainly true, even in a pharmacy.
+However, when dealing with people’s health, a mistake can be extremely dangerous, so the goal of any good pharmacy worker should be to identify and acknowledge errors and reduce their occurrence.
 The best way to deal with medication errors is to prevent them from occurring in the first place.
-Many practices can be implemented, used by themselves or in combination, to reduce the chances of a medication error and, if it does occur, to reduce the likelihood that it will reach the patient.
+Many practices can be implemented to reduce the chances of a medication error and, if one does occur, to reduce the likelihood that it will affect the patient.
+Modern pharmacy safety relies on Continuous Quality Improvement (CQI), which is a systematic process of identifying, documenting, and analyzing errors to prevent them from happening again.

 Correct Order to Correct Patient